paul80nd/jst-blockbuster/README.md

 * Click anywhere to close title/splash screen
 * Goal is to get left to right
   * Click any letter to select it
-  * Host asks question (what 'P' hosts our applications in a consistent and cost effect way)
+  * Host asks question (what 'P' hosts our applications in a consistent and cost effective way)
   * Crowd guesses.
 Once right answer given (e.g.  'Platform') click letter to mark it blue.
   * All hexagons with same letter are marked white (no longer selectable)
   * If hexagon clicked in error one more click reverts board state